The Coast Guard is working with the Department of Homeland Security to develop and implement an acquisition strategy for the program.

-The Financial Management Service Improvement Initiative is a major acquisition program that will replace the Coast Guard’s existing accounting systems with a new financial, procurement and asset management service designed to enhance financial policy compliance, transparency, management, execution and long-term sustainment.
+The Financial Management Service Improvement Initiative (FMSII) is a major acquisition program that will replace the Coast Guard’s existing accounting systems with a new financial, procurement and asset management service designed to enhance financial policy compliance, transparency, management, execution and long-term sustainment.

 The new financial management service will consolidate many of the Coast Guard’s financial processes.
 Some financial tasks currently completed at the unit level will be centralized at regional centers, freeing up time for unit commands without reducing their authority over unit-level mission resource decisions.